Famous Cafes in Vienna

-Café Sperl is another one of other cafes in Vienna that has fancy seats and wooden interior design.
-This coffee house id located near the Naschmarkt food market and a little further from the city center.
-Thus, it is a place that most locals go to and it is not a very crowded place.
-Its location is in the artists’ area, which is a great place to take a walk every day of the week.
+Café Sperl is another one of the other cafes in Vienna that has fancy seats and a wooden interior design.
+This coffee house is located near the Naschmarkt food market and a little further from the city center.
+Thus, it is a place that most locals go to, and it is not a very crowded place.
+Its location is in the artists’ area, which is a great place to walk every day of the week.

 Café Museum located on Operngasse Street

-The Café Museum in Vienna is a modern work of art for all the senses, and has been operating since 1899.
-It is one of those Vienna coffee houses that offer a classical setting with artefacts belonging to ancient past as decoration.
-The cups and the cutlery are just beautiful here and the service is exemplary.
+The Café Museum in Vienna is a modern work of art for all the senses and has been operating since 1899.
+It is one of those Vienna coffee houses offering a classical setting with artifacts from the ancient past as decoration.
+The cups and the cutlery are just beautiful here, and the service is exemplary.
 The nearest public transport option here is the Karlsplatz subway station.
-From there, head towards Operngasse street to see this café.
+From there, head towards Operngasse Street to see this café.

 Café Schwarzenberg near Schwarzenbergplatz Station

-The Café Schwarzenberg is the oldest amongst cafes in Vienna.
+The Café Schwarzenberg is the oldest cafes in Vienna.
 You can find this piece of history at Ringstrasse Galleries near Schwarzenbergplatz bus and tram stop.
-What make this café a great place are their delicious desserts and a variety of hot drinks along with an extensive menu of Austrian cuisine.
-To experience traditional Austrian cuisine, you can order liver dumpling soup for your meal, Tafelspitz for your main course, and apple strudel as a dessert to complete the experience.
+What makes this café a great place is its delicious desserts and a variety of hot drinks along with an extensive menu of Austrian cuisine.
+To experience traditional Austrian cuisine, you can order liver dumpling soup, Tafelspitz for your main course, and apple strudel as a dessert to complete the experience.

 Kaffeemodul near Lederergasse Tram Stop

 Kaffeemodul is the smallest cafes in Vienna.
-In fact, they just use a small kitchen there and for that reason they keep everything tidy.
-It is good to no that they source their coffee beans from Nomi coffee factory.
-To get to this unique coffee place head to Josefstädter street or if you use public transport head to Lederergasse tram stop.
+In fact, they just use a small kitchen there, and for that reason, they keep everything tidy.
+It is good to know that they source their coffee beans from the Nomi coffee factory.
+To get to this unique coffee place, head to Josefstädter Street, or if you use public transport, head to the Lederergasse tram stop.
 This is the place if you want to have some cheap yet delicious coffee on the go.

 Café Deli Noomi for Brunch and Breakfast

-Café Deli Noomi is one one of Vienna coffee houses that is suitable for brunch and breakfast. in Café Deli Noomi, they belie that making quality coffee is a real craft that they are good at.
-Since 2017, they are serving a wide range of homemade pastries other than quality coffee to locals and travelers.
-To get there, get off at Waidhausenstraße tram station towards Kefergasse street.
+Café Deli Noomi is one of the Vienna coffee houses that is suitable for brunch and breakfast.
+In Café Deli Noomi, they believe that making quality coffee is a real craft that they are good at.
+Since 2017, they have been serving a wide range of homemade pastries other than quality coffee to locals and travelers.
+To get there, get off at Waidhausenstraße tram station towards Kefergasse Street.